 Washington State encourages every eligible person to register to vote and participate fully in all elections.
 In order to vote in Washington State you must be:

 You can check your voting status, update your voter registration, review your voting history, find your elected officials, review the state voter’s guide, and find drop box and voting center locations here.
 Simply enter your name and date of birth.
-If you are not registered to vote in Washington, the site directs you to where you may register.
+If you are not registered to vote in Washington, the you may do so on the website with a WA State ID.

 Find out who is running for office in your district and what they think about issues that matter to you - Vote 411.
 Vote 411 is supported by the League of Women Voters ® Education Fund.